thingsboard/thingsboard.github.io/docs/paas/user-guide/ui/devices.md

         title: 'Open "Device details" window and click the "Manage credentials" button;'
     1:
         image: /images/user-guide/ui/devices/pe/manage-owner-and-groups-2-pe.png
-        title: 'Select your preferred credential type, generate the necessary data in the fields, and click "Save";'
+        title: 'Specify the new device owner and the group you want to add the device to.
+Click "Update";'
     2:
         image: /images/user-guide/ui/devices/pe/manage-owner-and-groups-3-pe.png
         title: 'We have changed the device owner and added the device to a device group.'